juanchoclasses/CursorWorkshop/EXPERIENCE.md

 - Students experienced the complete development lifecycle in a compressed timeframe
 - Demonstrated proficiency in API integration and full-stack architecture
 - Gained hands-on experience with AI-assisted development workflows
+- Students recognized that tasks which would traditionally require an entire weekend could now be accomplished in just 20 minutes with AI assistance

 ## Future Plans